Is Your Vacant Home Covered by Insurance?

-Fees can vary from 2 to 5 times the amount of a regular insurance policy.
+Fees can vary from two to five times the amount of a regular insurance policy.
 The upside is that vacant home insurance can be purchased monthly.
-A policy that covers an empty house costs more than a policy that insures its contents because vandalism is very costly to fix.
+A policy that covers an empty house costs more than a policy that ensures its contents because vandalism is very costly to fix.

 Ways to Discourage Vandalism